jzhou316/sbu-nlp/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
            - Faculty
+#           - PhD Students
+#           - Collaborators
+#          - Principal Investigators
+#          - Researchers
+#          - Grad Students
+#          - Administration
+#          - Visitors
+#          - Alumni
+      sort_by: Params.last_name
+      sort_ascending: true
+    design:
+      show_interests: false
+      show_role: true
+      show_social: true

+  - block: people
+    content:
+      title:
+      # Choose which groups/teams of users to display.
+      #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
+      user_groups:
            - PhD Students
            - Collaborators
 #          - Principal Investigators